How to Travel the World? Let’s Break it Down

 Explore, Don’t Buy Souvenirs, Research

-Now that you are in your fantastic travel destination, it’s time to sit down, research what you want to do, read a few travel blogs (aka The World Pursuit 😁), and enjoy your travels.
+Now that you are in your fantastic travel destination, it’s time to relax, research what you want to do, read a few articles, and enjoy your travels.
+I often like to take my first day to explore the area, hop into a cafe or restaurant, and get a feel for the environment.

-I often like to take my first day just to explore the area, hop into a cafe or restaurant and get a feel for the environment.
-And unless I just have to have something, I don’t buy souvenirs until the last few days of my trip.
-This gives me a general idea of pricing and allows me to pick what I like best – plus, I don’t have to lug everything around with me during my whole trip.
+And unless I have to have something, I don’t buy souvenirs until the last few days of my trip.
+This gives me a general idea of pricing and allows me to pick what I like best – plus, I don’t have to lug everything around during my whole trip.
+Oh, and don’t ever buy the first thing you see!

 Plan For Your Trip

-About Natasha
+Natasha Alden

 Natasha is the co-founder of The World Pursuit.
 She is an expert in travel, budgeting, and finding unique experiences.
 She loves to be outside, hiking in the mountains, playing in the snow on her snowboard, and biking.
 She has been traveling for over 10 years, across 7 continents, experiencing unique cultures, new food, and meeting fantastic people.
 She strives to make travel planning and traveling easier for all.
 Her advice about international travel, outdoor sports, and African safari has been featured on Lonely Planet, Business Insider, and Reader’s Digest.
+Learn more about Natasha Alden on The World Pursuit About Us Page.